hcng10/SG-APP/README.md

     .
+    ├── ml                    # Machine learning related files │   ├── mlft_classify     # mLFT classifier with tensorflow
+    │   ├── object_detect     # mLFT detection with HOG and SVM
-    ├── ml                    # Machine learning related files ├── app                   # Flutter code for APP (to be added) ├── services              # Cloud services (to be added)
+    ├── app                   # Flutter code for APP (to be added) ├── services              # Cloud services (to be added)